 Peters’ Story (72 years old)

 ‘While I was serving my first prison sentence I lost my home and had nowhere to go when I got out.
 I went to my council housing department and was told I would be bottom of the housing list.
-Probation suggested that Restore might help me and they agreed that someone would help me find somewhere to live - which they did… I have a lot of pain and care needs and have been assessed by a social worker from the council.
+Probation suggested that Restore Support Network might help me and they agreed that someone would help me find somewhere to live - which they did… I have a lot of pain and care needs and have been assessed by a social worker from the council.
 Although I am frail and fall over at times I am not thought to be eligible for council help as I can still care for myself.
 But my Restore volunteer worker helped me to finish my licence and I can now look after myself in my little bedsit and see my worker friend a couple of times each month.’

-Since becoming a charity Restore SN has developed a team of Peer Befrienders and Enhanced DBS checked volunteer workers who have no criminal record, to support older offenders with care and resettlement needs.
+Since becoming a charity Restore Support Network has developed a team of Peer Befrienders and Enhanced DBS checked volunteer workers who have no criminal record, to support older offenders with care and resettlement needs.
 Our success can be summarised in one word: ‘commitment’ - to our Vision and Core Values by our growing band of workers as well as our service users.
 This is a commitment of time and effort to change lives.
 It is a commitment of going on a journey together.
 Our learning is refined over time and informs our experiences.
 This in turn guides us in adapting our services that will meet the needs of our service users and respond to the growing challenges we face together.